Get covered in minutes!

 • Adding a pet (which may increase the risk of injury to others).

 Acquiring valuable items like electronics, jewelry, and artwork.
-With MAPFRE, this may require the Valuable Possessions Coverage endorsement for items typically not covered under your standard homeowner’s policy.
+With Mapfre, this may require the Valuable Possessions Coverage endorsement for items typically not covered under your standard homeowner’s policy.

 Major improvements to your home